 Editor’s Choice: Evaporation vs Condensation – What’s the Difference?

-If you think, you can’t relate to the most common examples of condensation in everyday life.
+If you think, you can’t relate to the most common condensation examples in daily life.
 Well, here is your chance to think again…!!!
-These are the top 6 most common condensation examples that I will be discussing with you today.
-Let’s dive right in.

 - Formation of the water cycle